 I started the diet generator in 2011 out of my college bedroom instead of studying for my biology exams - back then it was called Swole.me.
-The original meals were almost totally random, resembling the college “bodybuilding” diets I followed (dinner = 2 cans of tuna, stick of celery), hence the name.
+The original meals were very basic, resembling the college “bodybuilding” diets I followed (dinner = 2 cans of tuna, stick of celery), hence the name.

 I kept improving it whenever I had free time, and the meals got better the more I worked on it.
 When they started to look like something a normal, well-adjusted person might eat, I renamed it to Eat This Much and teamed up with Patrick (my roommate at the time) to build something that everyone can use to effortlessly control their diet.

 I've been working with Louis on ETM since October of 2013 when I left a position at Riot Games to pursue my dream of working on a startup.
 I started off by setting up an automated build and deployment system using my experience from Riot Games, and since then I've been fully immersed in iOS and web development for ETM.
 I'm learning a lot while enjoying the ride, and could not be more excited for the future.

 I was a structural engineer in training for around a year before I decided to pursue programming, and I've been building Android apps ever since.
 I found an awesome combination of qualities when I started at Eat This Much.
 The work is challenging enough to keep me engaged, and it's for a cool product that I really believe in.